Daniel Brühl: Early life

-Daniel César Martín Brühl González was born on 16 June 1978 in Barcelona.
-His father was the German TV director and documentalist Hanno Brühl, who was born in São Paulo, Brazil.
+Brühl was born on 16 June 1978 in Barcelona.
+His father was the German television director and documentarian Hanno Brühl, who was born in São Paulo, Brazil.
 His mother is Marisa González Domingo, a Spanish teacher.
-He was born in Spain because his mother did not trust German doctors.
-Shortly after his birth, the family moved to Cologne, Germany, where he grew up.
-He has a brother, Oliver, and a sister, Miriam.
-They were raised speaking Spanish, German, Catalan, and French.
+Shortly after his birth, the family moved from Spain to Cologne, Germany, where he grew up.
+He was raised speaking Spanish, German, Catalan, Portuguese and French.
 He attended secondary school at the Dreikönigsgymnasium, the oldest school in Cologne.